Please note that some times given are approximations determined by the sequence of events for that day as noted in relevant sources.

 1666 Sunday 2nd September 10 am

-The streets of London were filled with people who had learned of the fire and were scared that they would be caught up in the fire.
+The streets of London were now filled with people who had learned of the fire and were scared that it would reach their properties.
 Samuel Pepys went to look at the fire himself then went to tell the King.
 He was concerned that people were fleeing London rather than trying to help put the fire out.

 1666 Sunday 2nd September 10 pm

-The fire had spread and now covered an area half a mile to the east and north of Pudding Lane.
+The fire had spread due to windy conditions and now covered an area half a mile to the east and north of Pudding Lane.
 King Charles II ordered the Lord Mayor to pull down houses in the path of the fire and stop it from spreading.
 King Charles’s brother, James

 , offered the Lord Mayor soldiers to help pull down houses in the path of the fire but the Mayor refused.